SebastianGau/ESI2.0/esi-objects/esi-objects.md

 #### Usage

 The following code snippets demonstrate the useage of the function, including custom properties.
-The general syntax is there compatible with what you get when rightclicking an object -> admin -> generate lua -> upsert object in inmation, with the exception of the 'class', 'operation' and 'path' field:
+The general syntax is compatible with what you get when rightclicking an object in inmation and clicking 'admin -> generate lua -> upsert object' in inmation, with the exception of the 'class', 'operation' and 'path' fields:

 ```lua
 inmation.mass({